mbuesch/transfer/README.md

 Licensed under the Apache License version 2.0 or alternatively MIT or alternatively feel free to do whatever you want with this software without restriction.

-If you want to redistribute this software in a modified form, I would like to ask you kindly to remove my name from the source code, the documentation, the build scripts and any other files beforehand.
+If you want to redistribute this software with major modifications, I would like to ask you kindly to remove my name from the source code, the documentation, the build scripts and any other files beforehand.
+This is not an additional restriction to the licenses, but just a personal appeal.